All Episodes

 You wouldn't have a place to land.

-And unless the lightning bolts would come down and hit you, uh, you know, at that point, I can't give you any guarantees.
+And unless the lightning bolts would come down and hit you, you know, at that point, I can't give you any guarantees.

-I'll I'll tell you something.
+I'll tell you something.

-Not and maybe with the kid, but his mother clearly is a prepper.
+And maybe with the kid, but his mother clearly is a prepper.

-His mother was hoarding things.
+His mother was hoarding things, ammo, food.

-Uh I don't know specifically the Mayan thing this Friday, but she clearly believed that we didn't have a whole lot of time left.
+His mother believed in his last days, I don't know, specifically the Mayan thing this Friday, but she clearly believed that we didn't have a whole lot of time left.

-And so she was she was and she was a survivalist.
+And so she was a survivalist.

-She's hoarding things that she thought would be necessary, and she was teaching the kids how to use the guns.
+She was hoarding things that she thought would be necessary, and she was teaching the kids how to use the guns.

-I don't know if that's true.
+Again, I don't know if that's true.

-That's I'm sorry, folks.
+I'm sorry, folks.

 I'm repeating things that could very well just be not true.